Health

 When sexual pain persists, the brain learns "penetration equals pain," causing involuntary vaginal muscle contraction known as vaginismus.
 This is an involuntary reflex, not something controllable by "just relaxing."
 Inability to tolerate gynecological exams or insert tampons may also indicate vaginismus.

 Treatment typically combines pelvic floor physical therapy, graduated vaginal dilators, and cognitive behavioral therapy.
-While awareness remains low in Japan, gynecologists and sexual health clinics specializing in female sexual dysfunction can help.
+While awareness remains low in some regions, gynecologists and sexual health clinics specializing in female sexual dysfunction can help.
 Knowing that "sexual pain is treatable" is the first step toward recovery.

 Partner Communication as Part of Treatment